geschwei/MS-100T00-Microsoft-365-Identity-and-Services/Instructions/Labs/LAB_AK_07_Lab6_Ex1_Prepare_Identity_Synch.md

 ### Task 3: Run the IdFix tool and fix identified issues

 In this task you will download and use the IdFix tool to fix the accounts that were broken in the previous task.
-Running the IdFix tool will correct any user account errors prior to synchronizing identity data between your on-premises environment and Azure AD
+Running the IdFix tool will correct any user account errors prior to synchronizing identity data between your on-premises environment and Azure AD.

 1. Switch to the Client 1 VM (LON-CL1) and log in as **adatum\administrator**.
 The desktop will display the login screen for Adam Hobbs, who was the last user to previously user the Client 1 VM.
 On the Desktop, select **Other user**, and then enter **adatum\administrator** as the **User name** and **Pa55w.rd** as the **Password.**